uncatcrea/wpak-theme-bootstrap/README.md

 Copyright: 2013-2016 Uncategorized Creations
 -->

-# Wpak Bootstrap Demo Theme v0.3.1
+# Wpak Bootstrap Demo Theme v0.3.1 - Search & Filter Example
-Bootstrap Demo Theme is a <a href="http://getwpappkit.com">WP-AppKit</a> theme based on the <a href="http://getbootstrap.com/">Bootstrap</a> Front End Framework.
+Remote Search & Filter example based on the <a href="https://github.com/uncatcrea/wpak-theme-bootstrap">default Bootstrap theme</a>.

 Its main purpose is to illustrate the different WP-AppKit features and how to implement them in a theme using the <a href="http://uncategorized-creations.com/wp-appkit/doc/">WP-AppKit Theme JS API</a>.